MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/change-and-text-logs.md

 [!INCLUDE[preview-note](../includes/preview-note.md)]

-Bing Advertising Scripts provides two types of logs: change logs and text logs.
+Microsoft Advertising Scripts provides two types of logs: change logs and text logs.

 ## Change Log
-Change logs list all changes that a script makes to Bing Advertising entities.
+Change logs list all changes that a script makes to Microsoft Advertising entities.
 Details include Changed item, Type of change, Current value, New value, and Status.
 To view the change log, click **Changes** below the script editor.

 ## Text Log
 To write text to the text log, call the [Logger](../reference/Logger.md) object's `log()` method.
 Writing text to the text log is useful for debugging scripts or just capturing script activity.
 For example, the following code prints all campaign names and progress messages to the text log.